op·ti·mal

 I’m seeing my TSH go below range…

-Even on non-optimal doses of a treatment with both T4 and T3, or T3-only, we have seen that it’s typical and expected to see a TSH lab result go below the range.
+Even on non-optimal doses of a treatment with T3 in the mix, we have seen that it’s typical and expected to see a TSH lab result go below the range.
 IT’S NOT HYPERTHYROIDISM.
 Our TSH is simply sensitive to T3 in our treatment.
 And it will continue being low as we make our way up to an optimal dose.

 To the contrary, when we are nearing optimal with our free T3, patients have reported improved bone health via scands, and improved heart health via symptoms and tests!!